 You have a statutory right of appeal against a decision not to offer you a place in a school of your preference to an Independent Appeal Panel.

-If you have any questions about the secondary school transfer process and would like advice oir support, please contact the Parent Support Advisor.
+If you have any questions about school admissions process and would like advice or support, please contact the School Admissions Team